tristandunn/tristandunn/_posts/2015-05-31-deploying-jekyll-to-vps-part-3.md

 SSH host created above.

 ```
-$ bundle exec knife solo bootstrap example
+bundle exec knife solo bootstrap example
 ```
 {: caption="Bootstrapping the remote server with Chef."}

-If everything went as planned you should see the <q>404 Not Found</q> error when you visit the server IP address.
+If everything went as planned you should see the "404 Not Found" error when you visit the server IP address.
 And now we can deploy the Jekyll website to the remote server.
 If you named your Capistrano configuration file different than `remote` then replace it below.

 ```
-$ cap remote deploy
+cap remote deploy
 ```
 {: caption="Deploying to the remote server."}